-Pumpkin Pie Cupcakes with Cream Cheese Whipping Cream are a dense pie like filling wrapped in smooth creamy cream cheese.
-These are all of the things you love about the pie in the ease of a cupcake.
-Topped with amazing cream cheese whipping cream, these will be the BEST cupcakes you will ever eat!!
+These moist and tender pumpkin pie cupcakes are all of the things you love about pumpkin pie, just bite-sized!
+Topped with amazing cream cheese whipping cream, these will be the BEST cupcakes you’ll ever eat!!

 Pumpkin and cream cheese were just made to go together.
-For more of this match made in Heaven combination try these Pumpkin Cheesecake Snickerdoodles, Pumpkin Cream Cheese Thumbprint Cookies, or these to die for Pumpkin Cream Cheese Truffles.
+For more of this match made in heaven, try these pumpkin cheesecake snickerdoodles, pumpkin cream cheese thumbprint cookies, or these to-die-for pumpkin cream cheese truffles!

-Pumpkin Pie Cupcakes with Cream Cheese Whipping Cream:
+Pumpkin Pie Cupcakes With Whipped Cream Cheese Frosting

-When you need the perfect fall dessert but don’t want it too heavy, these are absolutely the ones to make.
-They are the ideal size for an individual serving that will taste and feel indulgent without over doing it.
+When you want the perfect fall dessert but don’t want it too heavy, this is the recipe for you.
+These pumpkin pie cupcakes are the ideal size for an individual serving that will taste and feel indulgent without overdoing it.
 It’s a flawless combination of sweetness and spice, sure to satisfy everyone!
+If you need more tasty pumpkin dessert recipes in your life, you can find my full list here!

-These cupcakes look like they take a ton of ingredients but you’ll have most of these in your pantry all ready.
-These will be easy to throw together.
+These pumpkin pie cupcakes look like they take a ton of ingredients but you’ll have most of them in your pantry all ready to go!
+This makes them super easy to throw together.
+Check out the recipe card at the end of the post for exact measurements.

-- Pumpkin Puree: You can use canned puree or make your own puree (See below)
+- Pumpkin Puree: You can use canned puree or make your own!
+(See below) Be sure to use pure pumpkin puree and not pumpkin pie filling.

-- Eggs: Use Large or even Extra Large Eggs for best height in your cupcakes
+- Eggs: Use large or even extra large eggs for the best height in your cupcakes.

 - Vanilla: Imitation is ok here, the real deal is always the best, but it can be pricey.